TIY-LR-FEE-2015-Fall/assignments/11-clock/README.md

 After completing this assignment, you should be able to effectively use:

-* The install tools and processes given to you to build a site with SCSS and JS
+* The Build tools and processes given to you to build a site with SCSS and JS
-* gh-pages

 ## Details